mgrman/BlazorWith3d/README.md

 - check if current GLTF instancing in Unity is working

 ### Prio 2 (backlog)

+Support of System.Numerics native types
+- sadly the support might be limited due to harded to control serialization of built in types

 - ensure the generator has fully optional dependence on memory pack, even for js direct interop use case
   - if turned on via csproj config, generate typescript types intended for direct interop